Skip to main content

 28

-Your journey in Bhutan concludes today with a transfer to Paro International Airport for your flight back home or onward to your next destination.
-Reflect on the breathtaking landscapes, spiritual encounters, and the warm hospitality that you’ve experienced during this unforgettable journey through Bhutan
+Your Bhutan Snowman Trek concludes today with a transfer to Paro International Airport for your flight home or onward to your next destination.
+Take a moment to reflect on the breathtaking landscapes, spiritual encounters, and the warm hospitality that have made this journey through Bhutan truly unforgettable.

-Your journey in Bhutan concludes today with a transfer to Paro International Airport for your flight back home or onward to your next destination.
-Reflect on the breathtaking landscapes, spiritual encounters, and the warm hospitality that you’ve experienced during this unforgettable journey through Bhutan
+Your Bhutan Snowman Trek concludes today with a transfer to Paro International Airport for your flight home or onward to your next destination.
+Take a moment to reflect on the breathtaking landscapes, spiritual encounters, and the warm hospitality that have made this journey through Bhutan truly unforgettable.

 Accommodation